CodeURJC-DAW-2019-20/webapp2/README.md

 ### Execution Guide

-You can dockerize this app by executing this [script](https://github.com/CodeURJC-DAW-2019-20/webapp2/blob/master/Docker/build.bat, "build.bat").
+You can dockerize this app by executing this [script](https://github.com/CodeURJC-DAW-2019-20/webapp2/blob/master/Docker/build.bat, "build.bat") .

 ## Authors' participation